bonifield/splunk_on_security_onion/example-queries/README.md

 - paste those queries here, instead of inside individual files
 - map to Elastic Common Schema

+### 07 Dec 2021
+- minor updates and field corrections to the example dashboard and queries

 ### 06 July 2020
 - added all example queries to a dashboard that can be copied directly into Splunk for easier reference